 As I look at the challenges ahead for me in the next 12 months, I am naturally drawn to research survival in cold temperatures.
-Hopefully by this time next year I will have walked to the South Pole and kept all digits intact with all hardships looked back upon with joy.
-Later this winter the proper training will take place hopefully in the Arctic Circle and whilst reading and learning you cannot help looking at some highly extreme and brave survivors of the cold in the past.
+Whilst reading and learning you cannot help looking at some highly extreme and brave survivors of the cold in the past.
 Here are 3 great examples which include bravery, leadership and pure survival instincts:

 Ernest Shackleton and Crew

 How did ALL crew survive?… Shackleton had already made great accomplishments by the time he set of with a crew on his ship, aptly named ‘Endurance’ in Aug 1914.
 Having heard of Amundsen’s reach of the South Pole he made his new mission, to cross the whole of the Antarctic Continent.
 Legend has it he released and advert in the London papers that read “Men wanted for a hazardous journey.
 Small wages, bitter cold.
 Long months of complete darkness.
 Constant danger, safe return doubtful.
 Honour and recognition in case of success.” and that 5000 people applied.
 What is known however and quite aptly right is that he always chose crew and team members on temperament rather than and in fact more than physical ability.

 In January 1915 approaching Antarctica the ship became encased and trapped in an ice floe.
 This would mean the ship would stay like that until Spring (September), so he ordered the ship to ice station state.
 In September the ice started to break BUT then the hull was battered by pressure and movement causing the ship to be abandoned.
 The whole of the crew then had to make camp on the flowing ice with all equipment off the ship.
 Extreme conditions even more so for the ship crew.